Partnerships and collaborations are key to the BBC’s charter obligations for research and development activities, which:

 - Are conducted within the BBC and in co-operation with university departments and businesses

-Partnerships and collaborations are therefore key to our charter obligations for research and, importantly, they add value to BBC output and services through inventions and innovations developed collaboratively with partners from academia and industry.
+Importantly, partnerships add value to BBC output and services and deliver greater value to audiences through inventions and innovations developed collaboratively with partners from academia and industry.

 "Collaboration with our partners in industry and academia is essential to making our vision of the future a reality.
 Together we are investigating the creative possibilities the internet allows for programme makers and audiences.
 And together we are setting the standards to make our vision a reality."

 Controller, BBC R&D